Trends and climate

 How are employees involved in the process?

-Unless the employer is a party to a collective agreement that provides for a right of notice or consultation, Israeli law does not impose an obligation to consult or inform employees of a pending acquisition.
+Unless the employer is a party to a collective bargaining agreement that provides for a right of consultation, Israeli law does not impose an obligation to consult with the employees of a pending acquisition.
+However, according to Israeli case law, employees should be informed of an acquisition and change of shareholders, and in the event of any change in the identity of the employing entity, employee consent is required for the transfer of employment.

 In Israeli tech companies, employees often hold options to acquire shares of the company and therefore are often indirectly involved in the M&A transaction.
-Such options or shares are held by a special trustee which is responsible for the sale of the shares in the event of an M&A transaction, the payment of applicable taxes and the disbursement of the net proceeds to the employees.
+Such options or shares are typically held by a special trustee in order to preserve favourable tax treatment.
+The trustee is responsible for the sale of the shares in the event of an M&A transaction, the withholding and payment of applicable taxes and the disbursement of the net proceeds to the employees.

 What rules govern the transfer of employees to a buyer?

-- Fire and rehire – the employee is terminated and then rehired by the buyer.
-Upon such termination, the employees will have certain rights, including statutory severance pay, payment in lieu of notice and certain other benefits according to law.
+Fire and rehire The employee’s employment is terminated by the seller and then rehired by the buyer.
+On such termination, a certain termination process must be followed and the employees will have certain rights, including statutory severance pay, payment in lieu of notice and certain other benefits according to law.
+The buyer will be deemed to hire the employees without carrying any debt or obligation towards the employees for their previous employment term.
+However, in certain cases, the employees must be granted credit for their years of service with the seller.

 What are the rules in relation to company pension rights in the event of an acquisition?